DOUGLAS LUCAS DOUGLAS LUCAS

 Success and Failure Gaming Insurance Company Capital Requirements

 As an attorney and banker, Oussama Nasr created securitization structures for 12 years.
 Here he describes two structures intended to create securities with high expected returns, but also high ratings and low capital requirements.
-One succeeded and the other failed spectacularly.
+One succeeded and one failed spectacularly.

 Investigating the 1987 Stock Market Crash

 Andy Constan was a second-year analyst at Salomon Brothers when the stock market declined 23% on Black Monday.
-Selected to participate in the Brady Commission’s investigation of the market crash, he learned exactly why and how it occurred.
+Selected to join the Brady Commission’s investigation of the market crash, he learned exactly why and how it occurred.

 Death of a Trading Floor, A Photo Essay